Meeting tomorrow’s healthcare needs, today

 Along with the dramatic changes occurring at ATSU, the University is keeping its focus on osteopathic principles and a humanistic approach to healthcare and education.
 The new curriculum was designed to enhance whole person healthcare, Wood said, ensuring that physicians care for people in their entirety – in body, mind, and spirit.

-Students’ education in years two through four will be based at one of the 11 select Community Campuses across the country.
-The second year is spent in these Community Campuses in small group settings, learning additional clinical presentations, observing patient care, and gaining an understanding of the local health system and community health practices.
-Third- and fourth-year students will complete their clinical rotations at their Community Campuses, associated hospitals, as well as with affiliated healthcare providers and at select healthcare institutions.
+Student education in years two through four is based at one of 11 select community health center partners across the country.
+The second year is spent in these community health center partners in small group settings, learning additional clinical presentations, participating in patient care, and gaining an understanding of the local health system and community health practices.
+Third- and fourth-year students complete their clinical rotations at their community health center partners, associated hospitals, as well as with affiliated healthcare providers and at select healthcare institutions.
 Osteopathic principles and practices are integrated throughout the curriculum, and the osteopathic manipulative treatment program is designed for primary care applications.
 This provides distinctive training in the value of healing touch in patient care.

-ATSU is partnering with the following Community Health Centers and safety-net providers for Community Campuses
+ATSU partnered with the following Community Health Centers and safety-net providers for Community Campuses:

 - Beaufort-Jasper-Hampton Comprehensive Health Services, based in Beaufort, SC (north of Hilton Head), and serving rural, suburban and ethnic populations in the low-country region of South Carolina.

-- HealthSource of Ohio, based in Milford, OH (east of Cincinnati), and serving rural, farming, ethnic, religious and Appalachian communities across southern Ohio.
+- HealthSource of Ohio, based in Mt.
+Orab, OH (east of Cincinnati), and serving rural, farming, ethnic, religious and Appalachian communities across southern Ohio.